rufex2001/teaching_llms/README.md

 ## TODO

-* The course can still be significantly improved, e.g. many concepts introduced throughout the course can be better illustrated.
+* The course can still be significantly improved, e.g. many concepts introduced throughout the course should be better illustrated.
 * But I currently feel that adding the following is priority:
     * KV-Caching, Multi-Query Attention, Grouped-Query Attention, Multi-Latent Attention